Interview with Cari

 You get what you put into anything you do, and the same is true with therapy or coaching.
 However, I can’t guarantee “an end result”.
 You may have a goal to save your marriage, yet find through the work that you no longer want to stay in that relationship.
 Other times, one partner is not fully invested and has already made up their mind that things will not change and they want out.

 Showing up to sessions is just one part of the process.
 You need to make the commitment to do the work outside of our meetings, too.
 Keeping yourself accountable is also important, and why I recommend a minimum of twice a month in the beginning of working together.

 How will we work together?

-I offer virtual video sessions and in-person sessions (at my office in New Hartford, New York).
+I offer in person and virtual video sessions.
 Coaching is available to anyone across the globe; however, therapy is only available to those who are residents of New York State.

 Do you accept credit cards?

 Can I use my insurance?

-Insurance covers mental health services; therefore, you may be eligible to be reimbursed for therapy sessions only.
+Insurance covers mental health services but not coaching; therefore, you may be eligible to be reimbursed for therapy sessions only.
 To receive coverage, you require a mental health diagnosis and must reside in the state of New York.
 Insurance does not cover marital or couples therapy/counseling, but if you or your partner is dealing with a mental health issue (i.e., anxiety, depression, ADHD, difficulty adjusting to a difficult situation), couple/family therapy may be the form of treatment.
 Certain mental health diagnoses will require that you also be working with a medical doctor in collaboration with me.
-I can talk more with clients over a Get to Know Me Call.
+I can talk more about this over a Get to Know Me Call.

 How do we get started?